Skip to content

 "This is the house that Jack—and Marilyn—built," she says, "and it's their final one."

-Square Footage: 2,572
+Square footage: 2,572

-Log Provider: Yellowstone Log Homes
+Log Company: Yellowstone Log Homes

 Builder: Wahconah Log Homes